Matt Olson: Atlanta Braves

 On March 14, 2022, the Athletics traded Olson to the Atlanta Braves in exchange for Cristian Pache, Shea Langeliers, Joey Estes, and Ryan Cusick.
 The next day, Olson signed an 8-year contract extension worth $168 million.
 At the time it was announced, the extension was the largest contract in team history, surpassing an eight-year deal worth $135 million signed by Freddie Freeman in 2014.
 Its length and total value were exceeded by a contract given to teammate Austin Riley later that season.
 Olson primarily wore the number 28 jersey with the Oakland Athletics, and used the same number upon signing with the Braves.
 Olson started wearing number 28 upon his 2017 major league promotion to Oakland because his preferred number (21), which he wore to honor Jeff Francoeur, was then being used by Stephen Vogt.
 Olson was one of two players in Major League Baseball to appear in all 162 games of the 2022 season, alongside teammate Dansby Swanson, who made 162 starts.

+At the midseason of the 2023 season, Olson was again nominated as a reserve infielder for the National League in the 2023 Major League Baseball All-Star Game.
+In hitting his 40th home run of the 2023 season on August 10, Olson set a franchise record for the quickest 40-homer season.
+On September 11, he hit his fiftieth home run to become the second-ever member of the 50 home run club from the Braves, following Andruw Jones in 2005.
+Olson tied, then broke, Jones' franchise record for home runs in a season on September 12 and 16, respectively.
+On September 28, Olson hit his 54th home run of the season and set the live-ball era franchise single-season record for runs batted in, which had been held by Eddie Mathews.
+After the 2023 season, Olson was named the winner of the National League Silver Slugger Award for first basemen.

+On April 19, 2025, Olson hit his 1,000th career hit against the Minnesota Twins, becoming the 1,394th player in MLB history to reach the milestone.
+Olson made the 2025 All-Star Game roster as a reserve.
+During the penultimate game of the 2025 regular season on September 27, Olson argued a batter interference call and was ejected for the first time in his career.
+At season's end, Olson won his first Gold Glove Award in the National League, and his third Gold Glove Award overall.

 Personal life

 Olson and his wife Nicole married in November 2021.
 They reside in Atlanta, Georgia.
+The couple's eldest son was born in December 2024.

+Olson was the Atlanta Braves' 2023 nominee for the Roberto Clemente Award.
+He is involved with ReClif, a treatment and fitness center for people on the autism spectrum.